Aspiring entrepreneurs, beware: the vast majority of startups fail. The chances are that your first startup will not be successful are massive.

 Scalability is indeed every startup's wet dream, but before that even happens, every startup goes through different stages.
 And not many go through every one of them.
 In fact, each stage is celebrated because in theory (yes, in theory – reality bites) it means that the roadmap goals are steadily being achieved.

 But oh well, shit happens.
 And some things may go out of hand VERY quickly.
-Russian Forbes imagined the existence of a 100% probability of success and subtracted the odds of success if things go wrong to see what probability one could arrive at.
+Forbes imagined the existence of a 100% probability of success and subtracted the odds of success if things go wrong to see what probability one could arrive at.
 Below is the summary of their conclusions.

 Idea and Business Model (- 50%)